 Pair with fatty brisket or soft cheese to offset some of the acidity.
 I would also suggest decanting for an hour prior to enjoying.

-I look forward to a rematch with this vintage in due time! — a month ago
+I look forward to a rematch with this vintage in due time! — a year ago

 Excellence here from Spain.
 Unheralded txakolina is emerging as a perfectly acceptable substitute for traditional Old World whites.
 Zesty lemon, limestone, chalk, stone fruit, and underripe pear give way to briny acidity and a long, clean finish.
 There is just an elegant tartness and nice balance of acid vs fruit.
 Above average body and structure.
 The finish was screaming for seafood.
 So I indulged in oysters with lemon and vinaigrette.
 Well done, Gorrondona. — 2 years ago